Manhhao/vertical-cards/README.md

 ## Getting started

-1. Pop over to the [releases page](https://github.com/kiwakiwaa/vertical-cards/releases) and download the latest version
+1. Visit the [releases page](https://github.com/kiwakiwaa/vertical-cards/releases) and download the latest version
 2. Import it into your Anki
-3. Create a new note type or tweak an existing one to use this template
+3. Create a new note type or modify an existing one to use this template

 ## My yomitan dictionaries

-- [My Dictionary Collection](https://drive.proton.me/urls/GH0GV6DMEC#RP55zc2DL8vD) - A wee collection of dictionaries that work brilliantly with this template
+- [My Dictionary Collection](https://drive.proton.me/urls/GH0GV6DMEC#RP55zc2DL8vD) - A collection of dictionaries that integrate well with this template